 Juvenile rheumatoid arthritis is another type that affects patients under the age of 17 years old.
 It is also known as juvenile idiopathic arthritis.
 It is the most common type of arthritis for this age group and symptoms can be persistent.
 Swelling, stiffness, and joint pain can last months for those suffering from juvenile rheumatoid arthritis.
 Some patients may experience rheumatoid arthritis symptoms for the rest of their lives.

 The effects of juvenile rheumatoid arthritis differ from those seen in adult patients because children and youth can experience growth issues as a result of the disease.
 Eye and lymph node inflammation are also a concern.

 Like adult patients, juvenile rheumatoid arthritis is diagnosed from a series of different blood tests including testing for rheumatoid factor and the presence of anti-CCPs.
 In some cases, doctors may not be able to detect abnormalities in the blood tests of children and youth who have clinical symptoms.

 X –rays and scans are also performed in order to assess any other health threats like bone fractures, infections or tumors.

 Increasingly, researchers are finding that rheumatoid arthritis patients may develop other chronic conditions alongside their rheumatoid arthritis symptoms.
 Some of these conditions precede rheumatoid arthritis symptoms while some develop afterward.
 Some of these other conditions may include:

 Rheumatoid arthritis, especially in seronegative patients is often confused with osteoarthritis, which is caused by joint wear and tear as opposed to an autoimmune disease.

-For this reason, researchers and physicians suspect that in the coming years we will be able to determine a variety of types of rheumatoid arthritis and subtypes that can differ right down to the molecular level.
+For this reason, researchers and physicians suspect that in the coming years we will be able to determine a variety of types and sub-types of rheumatoid arthritis that can differ right down to the molecular level.
 This further classification will only help to better understand and treat this chronic disease.